lsst-dm/dm_dev_guide/python/style.rst

 The above is a complete and sufficient specification for a science pipelines package.
 There is no need to explicitly specify ``W503`` since ruff_ assumes that by default.
-If you wish to add more `linting rules <https://beta.ruff.rs/docs/rules/>`_ that are consistent with the style guide these can be specified in the ``tool.ruff.select`` section.
+If you wish to add more `linting rules <https://beta.ruff.rs/docs/rules/>`_ that are consistent with the style guide these can be specified in the ``tool.ruff.lint.select`` section.
 For example:

 * ``D`` will check docstrings for compliance.